 - We also found toys that are potentially harmful to children’s hearing.
 We found the Vtech Go!
 Go!
 Smart Wheels, Vtech Go!
 Go!
-Smart Animals, Vtech Spin & Learn Color Flashlight, Fisher Price Click n Learn Remote, and Leap Frog Fridge Phonics Magnetic Letter Set from Target that, while they don’t violate federal standards, were found to be extremely loud at the ear and at a distance.
+Smart Animals, Vtech Spin & Learn Color Flashlight, Fisher Price Click n Learn Remote, and Leap Frog Fridge Phonics Magnetic Letter Set from Target that, while not in violation of federal standards, were found to be extremely loud at the ear and at a distance.

-- We continue to find small, powerful magnets that pose a dangerous threat to children if swallowed.
-We found Sizzlers noise magnets from Family Dollar, and Singing magnets from Dollar Tree that are “near-small-parts” which, while they don’t violate federal standards, are small enough to be swallowed and can cause severe internal damage.
+- We continue to find small, powerful magnets that pose a serious threat to children if swallowed.
+We found Sizzlers noise magnets from Family Dollar, and Singing Magnets from Dollar Tree that are “near-small-parts” that, while not in violation of federal standards, are small enough to be swallowed and can cause severe internal damage.

-“Our leaders and consumer watchdogs need to do more to protect our youngest consumers from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” concluded PIRG’s Litt.
+“Our leaders and consumer watchdogs need to do more to protect our youngest consumers from the hazards of unsafe toys – no child should ever be injured, get sick, or die from playing with a dangerous toy,” said Skopec.
 “Also, the CPSC should finalize its rule to include other toxic phthalates like DIBP on its list of banned phthalates.”

-All toxic chemical tests are completed by a CPSC-accredited lab.
+We tested for toxic chemicals at a CPSC-accredited lab.
 Other tests are completed under expert direction.
-The validity of our research methodology is amply demonstrated by the fact that the CPSC and toy manufacturers have taken at least 150 actions – recalls, stop sales, etc. — over the years in response to our annual toy safety report.
+The validity of our research methodology is amply demonstrated by the fact that the CPSC and toy manufacturers have taken at least 150 actions—recalls, stop sales, etc.—over the years in response to our annual toy safety report.

-Check out our special 30th anniversary blog here which contains our toy safety highlights and achievements over the past 30 years.
+WISPIRG Foundation’s 30th anniversary blog contains our toy safety highlights and achievements over the past 30 years.

-To download our full Trouble in Toyland report, click here or go to our website at uspirgedfund.org.
-Parents can find our list of unsafe toys, as well as tips for safe toy shopping this holiday season, at toysafetytips.org.
+To download our full Trouble in Toyland report, go to our website at www.wispirgfoundation.org.
+Parents can find our list of unsafe toys, as well as tips for safe toy shopping this holiday season, at www.toysafetytips.org.